barryharmsen/markov-text-from-tweet/README.md

 # markov-text-from-tweet
 Generate random texts based on a collection of tweets, using Markov Chains.
-This example uses tweets from Donald Trump (@realdonaldtrump), which were downloaded from [here](https://github.com/bpb27/trump-tweet-archive/tree/master/data/realdonaldtrump)
+This example uses tweets from Donald Trump (@realdonaldtrump), which were downloaded from [here](https://github.com/bpb27/trump-tweet-archive/tree/master/data/realdonaldtrump).
+Just a little fun ;)

 Files need to be stored in the 'tweets' subfolder.